Share

 In This Section

-Home / Learn / Precision Medicine / Treatment / Bispecific Antibodies / Sharing Operational Insights for the Delivery of Bispecific Antibodies in Solid Tumor
+Home / Learn / Precision Medicine / Treatment / Bispecific Antibodies / Sharing Operational Insights for the Delivery of Bispecific Antibodies in Solid Tumors

-Sharing Operational Insights for the Delivery of Bispecific Antibodies in Solid Tumor
+Sharing Operational Insights for the Delivery of Bispecific Antibodies in Solid Tumors

-Clinical data and research indicate that bispecific antibodies (BsAbs) have significant immunotherapeutic potential and may soon be available to treat solid tumors.
-This is exciting news for people living with small cell lung, prostate, gastrointestinal, and other cancers.
-Exploring the potential of BsAbs as treatment options for patients with solid tumors, the Association of Community Cancer Centers (ACCC) has proposed expanding upon its prior work, the hematologic malignancy-focused project "Using Bispecific Antibodies in Community Practice."
+Clinical data and research indicate that bispecific antibodies have significant immunotherapeutic potential and may soon become available to treat solid tumors.
+Exploring the potential of bispecific antibodies as treatment options for patients with small cell lung, prostate, gastrointestinal, and other cancers.

 For more information about this project, please contact the ACCC Provider Education Department.